Workers’ Compensation in California

 What is Workers’ Compensation?

 One-time accidents, injuries incurred from repetitive motions (known as cumulative injury), or illness due to the working environment are all eligible for workers’ compensation.
 The most common workplace injuries that occur are due to accidents such as falling, injury when lifting/moving heavy objects, or being struck by a vehicle.
+While these might seem unlikely in your business, having the legally required coverage is necessary for your business.

 Insurance companies typically deny workplace-induced illnesses that cannot be directly attributed to being caused by the place of employment (i.e. stress-related sickness or psychiatric injury).
 Additionally, employees can expect to be denied compensation for any injuries that are their own fault, including: